Adeyemi0/Trial-Conversion-Analysis/README.md

 This distinction matters enormously for understanding product adoption, churn risk, and conversion.
 An analysis that treats all events as equivalent misses the fact that admin activity and worker activity tell very different stories about how deeply a product has been embedded in a business.

 The motivation for building this analysis around that admin/worker distinction came directly from the data.
-An initial pass treating all events equally found that converters and non-converters looked essentially the same.
+An initial pass treating all events equally found that converters and non-converters looked essentially the same across every metric.
 That result prompted the question: are we measuring the right users?
 The answer shaped the entire analytical framework.

 ---